Chunar

 Chunar is a city located in Mirzapur district of Indian state of Uttar Pradesh.
 It is nearby Mirzapur city.
 The railway tracks passing through Chunar Junction railway station leads to major destinations of India, including Howrah, Delhi, Tatanagar and Varanasi.
 National Highway 35 (old NH7) also passes through Chunar.
 It is connected to the city of Mirzapur and Varanasi by roads and rails.
 Chunar is well known for its handicraft products made from clay and plaster of paris.
-It is also famous for its historical place - Chunar Fort.
+It is also well known for its historic Chunar Fort.

 History

-The Chunar Fort was established by Maharaja Vikramaditya, the King of Ujjain, in honour of the stay of his brother Raja Bharthari.
-It is believed that Raja Bharthari left his body and took Mahasamadhi at this fort, a servant disciple is still taking care of the place and offers deepam dhupam to the Raja everyday (as of 8 November 2011).
+The Chunar Fort was established by Maharaja Vikramaditya, the King of Ujjain, in honour of his brother Raja Bharthari's stay.
+It is believed that Raja Bharthari left his body and took Mahasamadhi at this fort, a servant disciple continues to maintain the place and offers deepam dhupam to the Raja daily (as of 8 November 2011).